bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Autoloading Without Reloading (`autoload_once_paths`)
 -----------------------------------------------------

-You may want to be able to autoload classes and modules without reloading them.
-The `autoload_once_paths` configuration stores code that can be autoloaded, but won't be reloaded.
+You may need to be able to autoload classes and modules without reloading them.
+The `autoload_once_paths` configuration specifies code that can be autoloaded, but won't be reloaded.

-By default, this collection is empty, but you can extend it by pushing to `config.autoload_once_paths`.
+By default, the `autoload_once_paths` is empty, but you can add to it by pushing to `config.autoload_once_paths`.
 You can do so in `config/application.rb` or `config/environments/*.rb`.
 For example:

 ```ruby
 module MyApplication